pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 Once the review comments are submitted, you will receive a notification in your registered email box.
 Check your email box and get notified.

-Once you receive the email, click the PR link in the mail to open the PR webpage, and you will see the comments.
+Once you receive the email, click the PR link in the mail to open the PR page in your browser, and you will see the comments.

 #### Step 2: Address review comments